shihaocao/until-rockridge/content/index.md

 A shot from Yi Yi that we love -- intimate emotions from paralyzingly far.</div>

 ## Until Rockridge

-Two former lovers reunite by chance on a train ride home and break a long silence between them.
-As the world rushes past, they revisit the unspoken, caught between holding on and letting go.
-This is a story of the orbits we navigate with the ones we still love.
+Two former lovers — Mark, a painter, and Katherine, a curator — reunite after a gallery event.
+On impulse, Mark convinces her to ride the train home together, hoping to finally say what he never could.
+As the city blurs past, they navigate the pull of old chemistry and the pain of old wounds, trapped between the urge to hold on and the need to let go.

 - We're targeting a run-time of anywhere between 6 to 12 minutes.
 We expect dialogue to 50 to 70% of the run-time, and cinematic shots / music will be filling the rest.
 - Filming/Post-production will likely take place September 2025 - October 2025